DHSProgram/DHS-Indicators-Stata/Readme.txt

 ## DHS8 updates
 The DHS Program is making updates and adding new indicators in DHS Phase 8.
 Please check the IndicatorList_DHS8 excel file for the updated list of indicators and their labels.
 Each chapter of the Code Share Library will contain a subfolder for DHS8 updates when they are available.
 Updates will begin with the Stata code which will be completed in September 2023 and updates to R and SPSS code will be completed in September 2024.
-Currently DHS8 updates to Chapter 7 are available.
+Currently DHS8 updates to Chapters 7 and 9 are available.

 **********************************************************************************************************************************************************